Skip to main content

 LOW AVAILABILITY

-Kosher food is primarily available in Istanbul's historic Jewish neighborhoods (Karaköy, Galata, Ortaköy) with kosher-certified restaurants, butchers, and bakeries serving the Sephardic Jewish community.
-The Neve Shalom Synagogue area offers kosher dining guidance.
-Main challenges: Meat and dairy combinations are common in Turkish cuisine; cross-contamination in kitchens.
-Look for restaurants with rabbinical supervision.
-Fish like sea bass (levrek) and sea bream (çipura) from the Bosphorus can be consumed if scales are visible.
-Vegetarian meze platters (hummus, baba ghanoush, stuffed vine leaves) offer safer kosher-friendly options.
+Kosher food is mostly confined to Istanbul's historic Jewish neighborhoods (Karaköy, Galata, Ortaköy), where kosher-certified restaurants, butchers, and bakeries serve the Sephardic community.
+Staff around the Neve Shalom Synagogue can point you toward kosher dining.
+The main difficulties are that Turkish cooking often mixes meat and dairy, and kitchen cross-contamination is hard to rule out, so look for places with rabbinical supervision.
+Fish such as sea bass (levrek) and sea bream (çipura) from the Bosphorus are fine when scales are visible, and vegetarian meze platters of hummus, baba ghanoush, and stuffed vine leaves tend to be the safer kosher-friendly choice.

 Common Allergens